umutozge/cogs526/README.md

 ## Material

-* Lepore, E., & Cumming, S. (2009).
-Meaning and argument: An introduction to logic through language. _2nd Edition_, John Wiley & Sons.
+* Lepore, E., & Cumming, S. (2009). _Meaning and argument: An introduction to logic through language_. _2nd Edition_, John Wiley & Sons.
-* Lycan, W. G. (2018).
-Philosophy of language: A contemporary introduction.
+* Lycan, W. G. (2018). _Philosophy of language: A contemporary introduction_.
 Routledge.
-* McGinn, C. (2015).
-Philosophy of language: The classics explained.
+* McGinn, C. (2015). _Philosophy of language: The classics explained_.
 MIT Press.
-* Everything that is discussed in the class.
+* Everything that is discussed in class sessions.

 ## Requirements